 And now I’m going to be my own PA and stop the forward progress in order to reap the benefits of feeling more comfortable in the moment.
 I’m going to return books to the shelves, file, discard, consolidate.
 Then I’m going to sit back with a glass of wine and read one of those books you can see on the other side of the door.

 In 2006, I went to Provincetown for the first time to take a workshop with Pam Houston at the Fine Arts Work Center.
 Each morning a twenty-minute walk to class took me parallel with the ocean on a cobblestone sidewalk, past art gallery after art gallery and shop owners sweeping away the night’s debris.
 I inhaled the sea air, the coffee brewing.
-The world was waking up, and I was watching.
+The world was waking up, and I was out in it.

 A painting/photograph kept catching my eye.
 One afternoon I went in to Angela Russo Photography to see it up close.
 It turns out it was a photograph printed on canvas, and it’s now hanging in front of me.
 The photograph is also the header on my website.
 I told Angela how I loved these houses, and she said they were just down the road, that I could see them for myself.